Associate Dean and Professor, School of Sustainability

 - Senior Sustainability Scholar, Julie Ann Wrigley Global Institute of Sustainability

 - Associate Dean and Professor, School of Sustainability

 - Team Leader, Sustainable Purchasing Research Initiative

 - Affiliated Faculty, W. P. Carey School of Business

 Nicole Darnall is associate dean and professor of management and public policy in ASU's School of Sustainability.
 She is also team leader of the Sustainable Purchasing Research Initiative, and a senior sustainability scholar at the Julie Ann Wrigley Global Institute of Sustainability.
-Her research investigates non-regulatory governance as it relates to global sustainability.
-Operating at this nexus of the policy and management sciences, she considers a variety of non-regulatory governance approaches (e.g., voluntary programs, strategic alliances, certification, and information-based initiatives) to determine whether the absence of state coercion, combined with appropriate incentives, can encourage organizations and individuals to behave more sustainably.
+Her research investigates non-regulatory governance approaches (e.g., voluntary programs, strategic alliances, certification, and information-based initiatives) to determine whether the absence of state coercion, combined with appropriate incentives, can encourage organizations and individuals to be more sustainable.

-Professor Darnall has served as Collaborative Visiting Fellow with the Economic and Social Research Council and the Social Science Research Council, an Erasmus Mundus International Scholar, and an International Fellow with the Spanish Ministry of Education.
-She has received the Academy of Management, Organizations and Natural Environment Division's Emerging Scholar Award for research excellence and its Best Paper Award.
+Professor Darnall is an Economic and Social Research Council and Social Science Research Council Collaborative Visiting Fellow, an Erasmus Mundus International Scholar, a Social Science Research Council Abe Fellow, and Spanish Ministry of Education International Fellow.
+She has been awarded the Academy of Management's Organizations and Natural Environment Emerging Scholar Award for research excellence and its Best Paper Award.
 Professor Darnall's scholarship has also received the Decision Science Institute's Distinguished Paper Award.